-By definition, a marketing funnel is a strategy or framework designed to turn cold audiences into long-term customers by funneling them through 4 different stages – awareness, interest, desire, and action (AIDA).
+By definition, a marketing funnel is a strategy or framework designed to turn cold audiences into long-term customers by funnelling them through 4 different stages – awareness, interest, desire, and action (AIDA).

-Middle of the funnel (MoFu).
+- Middle of the funnel (MoFu).
 These are your potential customers, that have shown an interest in what you’re offering.
-In this stage, you can offer your first upsell that is a complement product to what you provided in the first stage.
+In this stage, you can offer your first upsell that is a complementary product to what you provided in the first stage.

 The key to an effective marketing funnel is this: Engage with and provide increasing value to your prospects throughout each stage.
 Another way marketing funnels have been structured is around emotions and actions.

 Elias St. Elmo Lewis developed this model in the late 19th century.
 It’s since become the backbone of almost every successful marketing campaign and funnel in the business.

 AIDA gives you a blueprint to take potential customers through an emotional journey of making a purchase.